Taiwanese opera: Origin

 Taiwanese opera is the only form of Han traditional drama known to have originated in Taiwan, specifically in Yilan.
 In the early stages, most Han immigrants in Yilan were from Zhangzhou, Fujian, bringing with them the Hokkien Zhangzhou dialect.

 Koa-á were story-telling ballads spoken in Hokkien.
 Each line could have five or seven characters, and every four lines constituted a paragraph.

 Formation

 Jinge (錦歌; Kím-koa) is the forerunner of Taiwanese opera.
 As early as seventeenth century, immigrants from southern Fujian, China brought Jinge, the popular folk songs that set the poetry in local dialect to Taiwan.
-Around nineteenth century, amateur singers in Gilan modified Jinge and gradually developed a new style called Kua-a (歌仔 (Koa-á, gēzǎi)).
+Around the nineteenth century, amateur singers in Gilan modified Jinge and gradually developed a new style called Kua-a (歌仔 (Koa-á, gēzǎi)).

 Other than Jinge, Taiwanese opera absorbed the styles of formal operas including Peking opera, Luantan opera (亂彈戲), Siping opera (四平戲), Liyuan opera (梨園戲), and Gaojia opera (高甲戲).
 Between 1923 and 1949, Peking opera troupes from Shanghai and Fujian toured Taiwan.
 Some actors stayed in Taiwan and became performing directors of Taiwanese operas.
 The influences of Peking operas can be seen in repertory, gesture, movement, percussion music and costume.
 Fighting themes and acrobatic movements became standards in the operas.